OgataiKhan/vue-boolzapp/README.md

 1. Create a contactSearch property that tracks the content of the contact search bar with v-model.
 2. Use a watcher to dynamically toggle the visible property of users whose names don't include the current search string.

+### Milestone 5

+In this milestone I add a "delete message" feature.
+I also visualize the time and text of the last sent or received message for each contact in the contact list.

+Part 1:

+1. Create a button in the corner of each message bubble that will trigger the appearance of the dropdown menu.
+The button will only be visible when hovered.
+2. Create the dropdown menu in html and css.
+3. Create a dropdownsShown property that will keep track of which dropdown should be open based on a set of coordinates.
+4. Create a toggleDropdown method that will close the dropdown if it's open.
+If it's not, it will open only that dropdown (closing any other open dropdowns if present).
+5. Invoke the method on click of the angle symbol with v-on.
+6. Create deleteMessage method that uses splice to remove a message from its array.
+7. Use v-on to trigger the function when clicking the "Delete message" button, passing it the appropriate arguments.